hananemoussa/symbolic-regression/README.md

 In this work, we use their method EvoTune on four symbolic regression from LLM-SRBench benchmark and analyze and discuss results.

-## Overview

-**EvoTune** is a framework for discovering new algorithms by combining:

-1. Evolutionary search over LLM-generated Python programs, and
-2. Reinforcement Learning to fine-tune the search operator - the LLM - based on performance scores of discovered algorithms .

 ## Repo Structure

 ```plaintext